yuvalmGS/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 # Controlling the Initial Load

-Since each space partition stores a subset of the data , based on the entry routing field hash code value, you need to load the data from the database in the same manner the client load balance the data when interacting with the different partitions.
+Since each space partition stores a subset of the data, based on the entry routing field hash code value, you need to load the data from the database in the same manner the client load balance the data when interacting with the different partitions.

 It is best to use a database query using the `MOD`, `number of partitions` and the `partition ID` to perform an identical action to that which is performed by a space client when performing write/read/take operations with partitioned space to route the operation into the correct partition.